Shrewsbury Canal: Route

 The canal branched away from the Shropshire Union Canal at Norbury Junction, passing under a stone bridge which carried the Shropshire Union towpath over the branch.
 The bridge is a Grade II listed structure.
 The section to the first lock is still in water as it is used for moorings, while the first lock is used as a dry dock.
 The lock was the first in a flight of 17, which lowered the canal down the hillside as it passed through Oulton and to the south of Sutton and Forton.
 At the bottom of the flight, the canal and a minor road crossed the River Meese on the Forton Aqueduct, before passing under Skew Bridge which carries the road over the canal.
 The aqueduct is a scheduled ancient monument.
-The River Meese feeds the Aquelate Mere, which is a National Nature Reserve and the largest lake in the West Midlands region, covering 214.4 acre.
+The River Meese feeds the Aqualate Mere, which is a National Nature Reserve and the largest lake in the West Midlands region, covering 214.4 acre.
 Soon afterwards, the route of the canal has been cut by the building of the A41 Newport bypass.

 Beyond the bypass, Meretown lock marks the start of a 1+1/2 mi watered section, which passes through Newport and included another five locks.
 The Strine Brook passes under the canal at both ends of this section, running parallel to the canal between the two aqueducts.
 The canal passed under Buttery Bridge, and then over Kinnersley Drive on an aqueduct, before the junction with the Humber Branch, which ran for about 1 mi to the south, and served the industrial complex of Lilleshall.
 Two more aqueducts carried it over the Humber Brook and the Crow Brook, before the junction at Wappenshall where the new branch joined the original canal from Trench to Shrewsbury.
 At the junction, the warehouses, basin and a section of the canal have been bought by Telford and Wrekin Council, and include a Grade II Listed warehouse which straddled a dock, so that goods could be loaded and unloaded through trapdoors in the floor of the upper storey.